Social Work, MSW (SWRG)

 SWRG 5561 Social Work Fieldwork I 3 Credits

-This course offers field practice and immersion into social work process under direct supervision of an LCSW social worker.
+This course offers field practice and immersion into social work process under direct supervision of a licensed Clinical Social Worker.
 The field placement engages the student in social work practice, integrates policy formulation into a coherent professional position, and builds an understanding of social justice as integral to the profession.
 The field placement (and accompanying integrative seminar) is designed to support students in developing and integrating skills and knowledge learned in coursework into their professional social work practice.
 Fieldwork I and II require a student to spend a minimum of 450 hours in a supervised field setting.
 Each student is expected to assess her/his social work learning needs, and to plan and complete, with the assistance of the agency-based field instructor, activities that support achievement of structured learning goals.
 Student progress is monitored throughout the placement using a competency development model.
 Two formal student evaluations are completed: at mid-placement and at the end of the field placement.
 All social work fieldwork requires participation in integrative practice seminars throughout the semester.
 Students must complete 450 hours in generalist social work practice field placement prior to enrollment in this course.
 Previously SK 0559.

 SWRG 5566 Research Methods in Social Work I 3 Credits